stlab/better-code/better-code/src/chapter-2-contracts.md

 ### Project-Wide Documentation Policies

-The only reason you haven't seen complexity documented in this talk up to now is that I have a policy that operations have constant complexity unless specifically documented otherwise.
+The reason you haven't seen complexity documented in examples before `sort` is that we have a policy that operations have constant complexity unless specifically documented otherwise.
+Making “document everything” practical depends on having some well-chosen project-wide policies that save you from repeating common patterns.

-Which brings me to this aside…  A big part of making the documentation problem tractable is having some well-chosen project-wide policies that save you from repeating common patterns.
-So I'm not going to prescribe your project's policy about this, but you should choose one, and write it down somewhere.
 Your project's choice of policy can make the difference between documentation being useful and being burdensome or inconsistent (at which point people will just stop reading and writing it).
+Even more than your choice of policies, it's important above all that you *have* policies written down where maintainers can refer to them.

 For example,

-- Every declaration outside a function body must have a documentation comment that describes its contract.
+> - Every declaration outside a function body must have a documentation
+>   comment that describes its contract.
-  - Start with a summary sentence fragment.
+>   - Start with a summary sentence fragment.
-    - Describe what a function or method does and what it returns.
+>     - Describe what a function or method does and what it returns.
-    - Describe what a property or type is.
+>     - Describe what a property or type is.
-    - Separate the fragment from any additional documentation with a blank line and end it with a period.
+>     - Separate the fragment from any additional documentation with a
+>       blank line and end it with a period.
+>
-  - Preconditions, postconditions and invariants obviously implied by the summary need not be explicitly documented.
+>   - Preconditions, postconditions and invariants obviously implied
+>     by the summary need not be explicitly documented.
+>
-  - Declarations that fulfill protocol requirements are exempted when nothing useful can be added to the documentation of the protocol requirement itself.
+>   - Declarations that fulfill protocol requirements are exempted when
+>     nothing useful can be added to the documentation of the protocol

-- End every file with a newline.
-- Do not strip trailing whitespace from lines you're not editing; it creates spurious VC diffs.
+>     requirement itself.
+>
-- Document the performance of every operation that doesn't execute in constant time and space.
+> - Document the performance of every operation that doesn't execute in
+>   constant time and space.

-It is reasonable to put information in the policies without which the project's other documentation would be incomplete or confusing, but you should be aware that it implies policies must be read.
+It is reasonable to put information in the policies without which the project's other documentation would be incomplete or confusing, but you should be aware that it implies policies *must be read*.
+We recommend embedding these policies in your project's coding standard document, near the top where it is less likely to be treated as an afterthought.

 I want to mention one other thing: everything you see in these function signatures is implicitly part of the function's contract.
-For example, the signature if `sort` says the predicate must operate on arguments of type T, and return a `Bool`, so we didn't have to spell that out as a precondition in documentation.
+For example, the signature of `sort` says the predicate must operate on arguments of type T, and return a `Bool`, so we didn't have to spell that out as a precondition in documentation.